About the Journal

 Publication Ethics and Malpractice Statement

 For all parties involved in the act of publishing (the author, the journal editor(s), the peer reviewer and the publisher) it is necessary to agree upon standards of expected ethical behaviour.
-The below ethics statements for Czech Polar Reports are based on the Committee on Publication Ethics (COPE) Best Practice Guidelines for Journal Editors.
+The below ethic statements for Czech Polar Reports are based on the principles of the Committee on Publication Ethics (COPE).
+To learn more about the COPE, visit the COPE Web page.

 Czech Polar Report has a policy related to ethic issues such as authorship, author responsibilities, plagiarism, fabrication, duplicate publication, confidentiality and pre-publicity.
 The policy is summarized below and structured as follows: